(Profile #3 - 1950s)

 A few notes about this sequence :

 - When Batman shows Ms. Kyle the exploits of Catwoman, it is clear that they all occurred in the same continuity.
-Whereas reading these stories during the 1940s didn’t give a sense of strong ties between them.
+Whereas reading them during the 1940s didn’t give a sense of strong ties between these tales.

 - One remark from Robin implies that Catwoman’s incoherent characterisation during the 1940s was caused by amnesia issues.
 Whether such a retcon was the authorial intent, I cannot say.